bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So nobody monitoring the chain would know that channel open is actually a channel open because it would be theoretically indistinguishable from just regular transaction to a single key.And I hope that you all remember how Schnorr signatures look.
 You know, we see we have this big entity called S, and we have a public key point called R.We commit to our pub key, so here in this slide the example is Alice, So her public key is uppercase A, her private key is lowercase a.
 And Alice's signature is a commitment to the nonce that she used, her public key, and the message.
 In order to make sure that the signature doesn't leak her private key, we tweak the hash of her commitment with the message multiplied with her private key by a little random value called r.
 And we tweak that because if we weren't to tweak that, then somebody would trivially be able to apply the modular multiplicative inverse to lowercase s here and extract Alice's private key, which, of course, we seek to avoid.

+### RISK OF CREATING TWO SIGNATURES

+#### NAIVE KEY AGGREEGATION
-But even doing everything correctly here, there are some risks with creating two of two signatures, for example.
+Arik:  But even doing everything correctly here, there are some risks with creating two of two signatures, for example.
 One of those risks is naive key aggregation.
 The other one that I'm gonna talk about later is not so used, but what do I mean by naive key aggregation?
 So let's say that we have Alice and Bob, who are trying to open a channel between the two of them.
 And specifically, they're trying to figure out what their shared public key is gonna be.
 Obviously, somebody has gotta start in that protocol.
 So let's say that Alice initiates the conversation and she sends her public key to Bob, and then Bob is supposed to send his public key to Alice, and the sum of those two pubkeys is going to be the pubkey that's going to be the shared public key for the store signature.

 Well, Bob can quite trivially do an attack where having received Alice's public key first, he first generates his own pubkey, but then instead of sending his random pubkey back to Alice, he subtracts Alice's pubkey.
 And then as a result, we have that the sum of the two pubkeys that they calculate is one that completely eliminates Alice's.
 So It ends up that Bob has the capability to unilaterally create a signature.
 And of course, you do not want lightning channels where one of the parties is able to just unilaterally close it and unilaterally update the state without the other parties spying.
 So that is one of the issues that require some solution.

+#### NONCE REUSE
 Another issue, of course, is nonce reuse.
 So here I have a quite simple equation where we have two separate signatures for different messages, m' and m'', but we're using the same nonce.
 As you can tell, lowercase r, which is a random number, and uppercase R, which is the same random number multiplied by the generator point, are equivalent.

 So what does the attack look like?
 Well first of all, we can subtract one signature from the other, and then we see that we simply — so the r's cancel each other out, and we end up with an equation that is just the private key multiplied with this expression that we can actually quite trivially calculate ourselves because we know the public key, we know the public nonce point, and we also know both messages.

 So knowing those, we apply the modular multiplicative inverse, and we have just solved for x, which is the private key.
 So not great, and really highlights how trivial it is to attack and to extract a private key if you have two signatures that have reused the same nonce.

 It's really, like I wish this equation were written out more frequently because I think people understate quite how trivial of an attack this is.
 I mean you can write Python code in like two minutes.

-Cody: That's how Sony got pawned, they were reusing nonces on all of their ECBSA signatures.
+Remark : That's how Sony got pawned, they were reusing nonces on all of their ECBSA signatures.
 It was the same nonce for all the signatures for all the Playstations.

 Arik: Yeah, that is true.
 I believe that was the PlayStation 3, right?
 Although for ECBSA signatures, so the thing about Schnorr is the math is so simple, it's just additional application.

 You don't have any of the ECSA complications, so here you don't even have to think that long about why this attack is trivial.
 However, obviously we need to mitigate these attacks.

+### MUSIG2 TO THE RESUCE

 So Musig2 comes to the rescue.
 I'm sure all of you have heard about Musig2 many times.
 And essentially, the main thing that Musig2 does, it's like the same approach that eliminates the attack vector for both the naive key aggregation and the nonce reuse, is it introduces coefficients.

 And those coefficients are deterministic.
 They are based on just hashing some of the data, and each participant hashes slightly different data.
 And that results in not being able to execute such targeted hacks, because if you were to try to execute a hack where you feed Alice an adversarial pub key, that would actually completely modify all the coefficients, and then you would be back to square one.
 So that's what MuSig does.